 Bringing agriculture indoors like this also means that crops can be planted and harvested all year round - even close to big city centres.
 That brings food producers closer to food consumers, shortens transportation distances and times and - thanks to the multi-layered, vertical planters - makes much more efficient use of space.

 Is the Aeroponic Method the Future of Farming?

 Well... the jury is still out.
 While high-tech agricultural methods such as AeroFarms could contribute to achieving future food security, the system still isn't all that sustainable in the long term, still requiring a huge amount of energy to light, heat and repair the infrastructure.
 For multi-level aeroponic farming to be truly sustainable, we must develop more energy-efficient solutions for heating and lighting, as well as ensuring that the electricity used comes from renewable sources.

 To find out more about how technology could help reduce hunger and improve food security, check out our archive of articles on the topic.

-This article is a translation by Marisa Pettit of a guest post which first appeared on RESET's German-language site.
+This article is a translation by Marisa Pettit of a post by Sarah Kricke which first appeared on RESET's German-language site.